dimitri-nicolo/calico/master/getting-started/index.md

 title: Calico Integrations
 ---

-To get started using Calico and Tigera Networking Essentials, we recommend running through one or more of the available tutorials linked below.
+To get started using Calico and Tigera Essentials, we recommend running through one or more of the available tutorials linked below.

 These tutorials will help you understand the different environment options when